 The date window is located at the 6 o’clock position.
 Just below the Moonphase window and the sub-register for the 24-hour day/night indicator which lets the wearer know if it is set to morning or night.

 DIAL: On the grey radial gradient dial you will notice an extremely clean layout that is both balanced and symmetrical.
 The iconic horizontal lined guilloche pattern provides depth and dimension to the dial layout.
 Its appliqué hour markers are luminous and very visible in low light conditions.

 The typography used on this watch from the logo to the annual calendar windows and even the numerals used on the day/night indicator are all clean, clear, and legible and use a sans serif font.

 CASE: One of the most distinguishable features of the Nautilus watch is the octagonal case shape which became the signature of Gerald Genta on a few iconic watches.
 Legend has it that this shape was modeled after the shape of a submarine porthole.

-This watch movement is also fitted with their Gyromax® balance, a free sprung balance system which requires no regulator.
+This watch movement is also fitted with their Gyromax® balance, a free-sprung balance system that requires no regulator.
 This patented Patek Philippe innovation minimizes resistance and provides a larger moment of inertia in the balance.
 This automatic movement has a power reserve that will last up to 45 hours.

 The rotor was designed with a striking shape to it as if to take on the persona of a nautical anchor and it is engraved with a Calatrava cross; the hallmark of Patek Philippe’s commitment to perfection.